 2. Simple Machines Quiz

-After reading this introduction to simple machines at Idaho Public Television, figure out what kind or kinds of simple machines are illustrated here (Public domain images are from Wikimedia).
+After reading an introduction to simple machines, figure out what kind or kinds of simple machines are illustrated here (Public domain images are from Wikimedia).

 Answers are at the bottom of the post.

 A. What kind(s) of simple machine(s) are these scissors?